 Oxford has a highly skilled workforce, in that a very high proportion of residents hold degrees.
-However there is a significant proportion of residents with 'no skills' and attainment levels of pupils in state schools are significantly lower than the regional and national average.
-In 2009/10 only 67% of Oxford pupils gained five or more A to C grade GCSEs, compared to a 76% national average.
-This was the fifteenth worst result of any local authority area in England.
-Pupils living in deprived areas have particularly poor results.
+However there is a significant proportion of residents who have no education or skills qualifications and attainment levels of pupils in state schools remain lower than the regional and national averages.